rahulshial/scheduler/README.md

 # Interview Scheduler

-The Intervew Scheduler app allows viewing, adding, editing and cancelling appointments with interviewers.
+The Intervew Scheduler is a single page app that allows viewing, adding, editing and cancelling appointments with interviewers.
 Interviewees have the choice of 5 interviewers to choose from.

 For each day, there are 5 interview slots to choose from with a total of 25 slots aailable for the week.

+The app has the following dependencies.

+* axios
+* react
+* react-dom
+* web-pack
+* sass
+* nodejs
+* express
+* postgresql

 ## Setup